Course Catalog

 5 units

 Introduces the Yiddish language.
 Students learn to speak and to ask others in Yiddish about themselves and about common situations (the classroom, work, family), and learn to read and write simple Yiddish texts.
-(Formerly Introduction to Yiddish.)
+(General Education Code(s): ER.)

 YIDD 2